ramsafin/computer-vision-courses-2018/1st/README.md

 <details>
   <summary>Answer</summary>

   _No, it cannot properly detect the template.
-The actual place is far away ..._
+The actual location of the template is far away ..._
 </details>

 ---